elifesciences/elife-continuum-documentation/elife-continuum-docs/elife-continuum-docs.md

 	'elife-dashboard-parallel':
 		- elife-dashboard.parallel

 The `elife-dashboard-*` config setting will catch all instances that match elife-dashboard.
+The `elife-dashboard` directive requires an `init.sls` config file to be in the project directory.
+You can omit a directive like `elife-dashboard`, but you cannot have a `elife-dashboard` directive without the `init.sls` file.

 the `elife-dashboard-parallel` settings will only be applied to instances that match that name.